meatball133/crystal/concepts-wip/basics/about.md

 ### Types

 Crystal has a [type inference system][type], so you don't have to specify the type of a variable or method argument.
-The compiler will try to guess the type of the variable or method argument.
+The compiler will try to "guess" or infer the type of the variable or method argument.
 To see the type of a variable or method argument, you can use the `class` method.
 In this case the type of the variable `number` is `Int32`, Int is short for integer.